Church of St Michael the Greater, Stamford: Decommission and conversion

-The church was declared redundant in 1974 and after some years of vacillation when several options - including demolition – were considered; it was transformed into shops in 1982.
+The church was declared redundant in 1963 under a pastoral reorganisation of Stamford parishes.
+After years of vacillation when several options, including demolition, were considered; it was developed into shops in 1982.
 The conversion, by Arthur Mull Associates of Huntingdon was described by Nikolaus Pevsner as “an unsympathetic use and an appalling conversion”.
 The interior was gutted and divided, and its Georgian plasterwork and stained-glass windows destroyed.
-While a fifteenth-century octagonal font was dispatched to St Nicholas Church, Leicester, a peal of eighteenth-century bells, a pair of seventeenth-century silver flagons and other church plate was apparently dispersed.
-The organ built by J. W. Walker & Sons Ltd in 1863 was dispersed to St Mark's, Killylea, Co.
+The fifteenth-century octagonal font was dispatched to St Nicholas Church, Leicester, and six eighteenth-century bells to St Mary's Church, Knighton, Leicester.
+Church plate, including a pair of seventeenth-century silver flagons, was apparently dispersed.
+The organ, built by J. W. Walker & Sons Ltd in 1863, was dispersed to St Mark's, Killylea, Co.
 Armagh in 1967.

-Six plate-glass shop windows were introduced into the north wall, the shopping units extending to the ‘rear’ of the building on the ground floor while the remainder is used for storage.
-A car-park and delivery area were introduced at the rear, flattening much of the medieval churchyard, although a number of fine eighteenth and nineteenth century tombstones and memorials, and in particular a late-seventeenth century chest tomb, survive.
-Even so, what little remains has also been threatened with development every few years, and a number of attempts made to build shop units upon it.
+Six plate-glass shop windows were introduced into the north wall, the three two-bay shop units extend to the ‘rear’ of the building on the ground floor while the remainder is used for storage.
+A car-park and delivery area were introduced at the rear, flattening much of the Medieval churchyard, although a number of fine eighteenth- and nineteenth-century tombstones and memorials, and, in particular, a late-seventeenth-century chest tomb, survive.
+Even so, what little remains has also been threatened with development every few years, and a number of proposals made to build shop units upon it.

 The churchyard remains in the care of South Kesteven District Council.
 A Holocaust memorial was added in the twenty-first century.
-In 2016 gates bearing the Stamford arms were commissioned.
+In 2016 gates bearing the Stamford coat of arms were commissioned.